 “Has Fiona ever shot a gun before?”
 Carlton had asked.
 He knew Steven had, and he was a decent shot.
 But like her father, Fiona disliked guns.
-She may have hated them even more, and with Pepper having taken a liking to the Wonder Nine, Carlton didn’t have any weapons suitable for a beginner.
+She may have hated them even more, and with Pepper having taken a liking to the Beretta, Carlton didn’t have any weapons suitable for a beginner.

 Fiona however was busy with his 1895.
 As she stared down the sight, she seemed extremely nervous–her legs were stiff, her body pulled nearly sideways, and the rifle rocked with each breath.
 Putting his hands on her shoulders, he he attempted to guide her body into the proper position.
 “You want to try to keep your body squared,” he said.
 “Feet shoulder length apart, left leg slightly forward and a little bent, and the right leg should be straight.
 Don’t stiffen it.”

 “Okay.”
 She adjusted her position and swallowed hard.

 “This gun has a hard kick,” Carlton said.
 “I can get you some factory ammo, which should cut that down a little.”

 “I’m fine,” Fiona said.
 “Let’s get this over with.”